digiampietro/myrootfs/README.md

-I downloaded another, additional, old toolchain, originally released by [Code Sourcery](http://codesourcery.com) (now part of Mentor Graphics, a Siemens Company) based on gcc 4.6.1 and that is able to compile the kernel 2.6.21.
+I downloaded another, additional, old toolchain, originally released by [Code Sourcery](http://codesourcery.com) (now part of Mentor Graphics, a Siemens Company) based on gcc 4.6.1 and that can compile the kernel 2.6.21.

-I used the crosstool toolchain to build the root file system.
+I used the Crosstool toolchain to build the root file system.

 I was not able to use a recent Linux distribution to recompile everything, because it is impossible to recompile old, and complex, software (like the toolchain) with a modern gcc compiler.
 To reduce the risks of difficult or impossible to fix compilation errors it is much better to use a Linux distribution of the same age, more or less, of the toolchain we want to build.
-For this reason I used a Debian Etch (released in 2007) in a Docker container sharing the user's home directory with the Linux host.
+For this reason, I used a Debian Etch (released in 2007) in a Docker container sharing the user's home directory with the Linux host.